HFAP Joint Replacement Certification

 Process for HFAP Accreditation and Joint Replacement Certification

-Because the certification is closely aligned with the standards set by CMS, there are no discrepancies for what is expected (Fennel, 2017).
+Because the certification is closely aligned with the standards set by CMS, there are no discrepancies in what is expected (Fennel, 2017).
 Everything is laid out clearly in a manual including how the surveyor will be scoring the health care organization, therefore it can be studied before the actual survey (Fennel, 2017).
-Being accredited through the HFAP in addition to meeting the requirements of CMS, ensures an extra level of “focus on patient treatment, quality improvement, patient safety and environmental safety” (Fennel, 2017).
+Being accredited through the HFAP in addition to meeting the requirements of CMS, ensures an extra level of “focus on patient treatment, quality improvement, patient safety, and environmental safety” (Fennel, 2017).

 Joint Replacement Certification Costs

-The cost of becoming accredited through the HFAP varies depending on multiple factors including the size of the organization and volume of patients eligible (Fennel, 2017).
+The cost of becoming accredited through the HFAP varies depending on multiple factors including the size of the organization and the volume of patients eligible (Fennel, 2017).
 There are varying fees involved such as the registration fees and paying the direct costs of having a surveyor come out to survey their health care organization (Fennel, 2017).

 History of the Healthcare Facilities Accreditation Program (HFAP)

 The Healthcare Facilities Accreditation Program (HFAP) is a not-for-profit health care organization founded in 1945.
 It was originally called the American Osteopathic Association and is the oldest hospital accreditation organization in the United States.
-They have the ability to survey any “hospitals, ambulatory care/surgical facilities, mental health facilities, physical rehabilitation facilities, clinical laboratories and critical access hospitals” in order to ensure “compliance with the Medicare Conditions of Participation and Coverage” (HFAP, 2019).
-HFAP’s mission is to “advance high quality patient care and safety through objective application of recognized standards.”
+They have the ability to survey any “hospitals, ambulatory care/surgical facilities, mental health facilities, physical rehabilitation facilities, clinical laboratories, and critical access hospitals” in order to ensure “compliance with the Medicare Conditions of Participation and Coverage” (HFAP, 2019).
+HFAP’s mission is to “advance high-quality patient care and safety through objective application of recognized standards.”